Q: How do I become an Aesthetician?

-Q: How many people are in the courses?
+Q: How many students are in the courses?

 A: We keep our courses small.
 We focus on a personalized approach and allow plenty of time for one on one teaching, hands-on experience and question and answer.
-Our Master Aesthetics courses max at 16 students.
+Our aesthetic licensure courses max at 16 students.
 Our continuing education courses range from 8-15 attendees.

 Q: If I’m traveling to attend the course, what do I need to know?